impactdlt/keygen/README.md

 # Manual Configuration of IOTA Coin NFC Wallet
 ## www.ImpactDLT.com
-## These instructions will creat an IOTA deposit address, and encrypt your IOTA SEED.
+## These instructions will create an IOTA deposit address, and encrypt your IOTA SEED.
 ### Everything is completed on your system, please make sure it is secure.
 This is a offline command line script written in [NodeJs](https://nodejs.org/).